dkazakov8/reactive-route/docs/guide/routes-configuration.md

 };
 ```

 Be careful with `config.redirect` function.
-It accepts the same route data as `router.redirectTo`,
+It accepts the same route data as `router.redirect`,
 but is not typed.
 So, if you refactor your routes, TS errors will not be shown here which may lead to
 incorrect redirects.